The Center for Senate Reform and Realignment (CSR&R)

 FROM: “…. that no state, without its consent, shall be deprived of its equal suffrage in the Senate”

 TO: “…that no state, without its consent, shall be deprived of equal suffrage in the Senate.
-And a limited number of designated Metropolitan Statistical Areas shall be accorded one Senator under the provisions of Article.1, Section.3.
+And a limited number of designated Metropolitan Statistical Areas, on a level of governance separate from the states, shall be accorded one Senator under the provisions of Article.1, Section.3.

 Requirements to Pass a Constitutional Amendment